 This self-guided tour introduces some of the people, places, and stories related to early African American life at the University of Virginia.
 Between 1817 and 1865 the University relied on the labor of enslaved African Americans, whose presence was undeniably central to the building and functioning of the University of Virginia.
 During the building of the University from 1817 to 1825, dozens of enslaved people, rented by the school, yearly labored on nearly all aspects of construction.
 Between 90 and 150 (sometimes more) enslaved people lived and worked on Grounds each year after the University opened its doors to the first session for students in 1825.
 From 1825 on, the university itself typically rented between five and ten people yearly plus others for shorter terms.
 Faculty living in Pavilions owned/rented between 4 and 7 enslaved people on average and hotel keepers controlled 20-35 additional enslaved people each.

 The map is available in the new Rotunda Visitor’s Center.
-Visitors can also go to http://slaveryVirginia.oncell.com to access the mobile web app and audio tour (no download is needed); or dial 434-326-4111 and follow instructions for the audio tour.
+Visitors can also go to http://slaveryVirginia.oncell.com to access the mobile web app and audio tour (no download is needed); or dial 434-326-4111 and follow instructions for the audio tour (This Oncell tour option was suspended in 2020.
+See end of this post for new app and map).
 This mobile web app and audio tour is made possible by a partnership with the Virginia Foundation for the Humanities.
 Click HERE to view a PDF of the map.

 The walking tour map was revised and also converted into a tour app by Kirt von Daacke in spring 2020.
 You can view the updated map here: UVA-Slavery Walking Tour map 2020.
 The app, hosted by the UVA Library, is available HERE.